foundriesio/docs/source/user-guide/container-preloading/container-preloading.rst

 .. note::

     Some devices require additional artifacts to be flashed.
-In this case, download the files from the latest ``platform`` build.
+    In this case, download the files from the latest ``platform`` build and only use the ``image`` from ``assembly-system-image``.
     For more information about how to flash your device, read :ref:`ref-boards`.

 Testing preloaded Image
 ------------------------